Daffy Duck: More recent years

 However, more recent merchandise of the duck, as well as that featured on the official website, have been shown to incorporate elements of the zanier, more light-hearted Daffy of the 1930s and 1940s.
 Producer Larry Doyle noted that recent theatrical cartoons were planned that would portray a more diverse Daffy closer to that of Robert McKimson's design; however, due to the box office bomb of Looney Tunes: Back in Action, these new films ceased production.

 Daffy returned to Cartoon Network in The Looney Tunes Show, voiced by Jeff Bergman.
 In the show, he has moved out of the forest and shares Bugs' house with him.
 Unlike Bugs and their neighbors, Daffy has no way of earning money and relies on Bugs for food and shelter.
 He tried on numerous occasions to get rich quick, but ended up failing repeatedly.
 Daffy's one possession he is proud of is his paper-mache parade float, constructed on top of a flatbed truck, which is his main means of transportation.
 While Daffy's greed and jealousy of Bugs remains, he appears to be less antagonistic in this show, as Bugs even tells Daffy in spite of his faults, he is Bugs' best friend and vice versa.
 Daffy serves as a sort of mentor to Gossamer.
 Daffy has difficulty telling fiction from reality; he often confuses television shows for his own life, believes Bugs is Superman, and at one point hallucinates he is a wizard.

 Daffy starred in the 3-D short Daffy's Rhapsody with Elmer Fudd that was originally set to premiere before Happy Feet Two but instead debuted prior to Journey 2: The Mysterious Island.
 The short features Daffy and Elmer in the first CG or 3-D depiction of these specific Looney Tunes characters.
 According to Matthew O'Callaghan, who directed the short, the audio comes from a 1950s recording for a children's album.
 Daffy is performing in a hunting musical, when Elmer, who is in the audience, pursues him.
 Daffy is initially unaware of the danger, but quickly realizes the threat Elmer poses and outwits him by using the props against him.

 Daffy appeared in the 2015 DTV movie Looney Tunes: Rabbits Run.

 Daffy appears in the Cartoon Network series New Looney Tunes where he is voiced by Dee Bradley Baker.
 Daffy is often paired with Porky where Daffy will annoy and bedevil the pig, though occasionally Porky one ups Daffy.

 Daffy appears in Looney Tunes Cartoons, where he is voiced by Eric Bauza.

 Daffy appears in the preschool series Bugs Bunny Builders which currently airs on Cartoon Network's Cartoonito block and HBO Max.
 Eric Bauza reprises his role.

+Daffy stars alongside Porky Pig in The Day the Earth Blew Up: A Looney Tunes Movie, both being voiced by Eric Bauza.
+Here, as the duo try to save their childhood home, Daffy stumbles upon an alien mind-control plot, determined to stop it alongside Porky and Petunia Pig.